telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 ## Modifying the Default Style By Extracting It From the Theme XAML File

-If you prefer, you can manually extract the needed style from the respective XAML file in the **Themes.Implicit** folder of your **UI for WPF** installation.
+If you prefer, you can manually extract the needed style from the respective XAML file in the **Themes.Implicit** folder of your **UI for WPF** installation and modify its code to suit your needs.

 The process is similar to [manually extracting the Control Template]({%slug styling-apperance-editing-control-templates%}#extracting-control-templates-manually-from-the-theme-xaml-file) of a given control.

->tipNote that when changing the __ControlTemplate__ you should include all required parts.
+>importantNote that when changing a __Control Template__ you should include all required parts.
 Even if your code compiles, some of the functionality may be subject to impact due to the omission of the required parts.
 The required parts are usually marked with the prefix "__PART___".

 ## See Also